remlapmot/remlapmot.github.io/content/post/2025-03-08-amend-commit-messages/index.en.Rmd

 ## Introduction

 As R developers I think we can all agree that Git is hard.
-There won't be many of us who at some time haven't broken a Git repository in some way or other, I know that I have (several times ... ahem).
+There won't be many of us who at some time haven't broken a Git repository in some way or other or lost some work, I know that I have (several times ... ahem).

 A task I sometimes need to achieve when working on a branch is amending a commit message.
 I use [GitHub Desktop](https://github.com/apps/desktop) to help me with Git, and I recommend it to all my students.
 If the commit you want to amend the message of is the most recent commit you can simply right click on it and select _Amend Commit..._.